-The Accreditation Written Examination tests the laboratory technician's foundational knowledge in cosmetic dentistry.
-Laboratory technicians who are knowledgeable in all phases of cosmetic dentistry are expected to pass the examination.
-Failure to pass the written examination indicates that a laboratory technician would likely benefit from further education in cosmetic dentistry prior to attempting the submission of clinical cases.
-The written examination is administered at the annual scientific session and at additional dates as directed by the ABCD.
-The annual scientific session is held in the spring at different locations, and is publicized well in advance of the date.
+The Accreditation Written Examination tests a dentist's foundational knowledge in cosmetic dentistry.
+Dentists who are knowledgeable in all phases of cosmetic dentistry are expected to pass the written examination.
+Failure to pass the written examination indicates that a dentist would likely benefit from further education in cosmetic dentistry prior to attempting the submission of clinical cases.
+The written examination is administered at the Annual AACD Scientific Session and at additional dates as directed by the ABCD.
+The annual scientific session is held in the spring at different locations and is publicized well in advance of the date.